According to PwC, GenAI could improve operational efficiency, which might indirectly reduce carbon footprints in business processes.1

 - Analyze climate change’s impact on animals in real-time.

-Real-life example: Wildbook uses neural networks and computer vision algorithms to find and count animals in pictures and to identify individual animals within a group.
-With this knowledge, wildlife population sizes can be estimated more accurately.15
+Real-life example: Wildbook uses neural networks and computer vision algorithms to identify and count animals in images and to distinguish individual animals within a group.
+With this knowledge, wildlife population sizes can be estimated more accurately.16

 Data analysis for sustainability

-Large language models (LLMs) like GPTs are crucial in driving a more sustainable future by assisting organizations in analyzing and taking action based on large datasets.
+Large language models (LLMs) like GPTs are crucial for driving a more sustainable future by helping organizations analyze and take action based on large datasets.
 Some key applications of AI in this domain include:

 9. Analyzing business documents & reducing waste